 Clinical trials are listed below.

-This phase 2 study is taking place at multiple care centers across the US.
-It will look at the effect of adding oral azithromycin to inhaled tobramycin and will use placebo control.
+This open label study is taking place at multiple care centres across the US.
+It will look at the safety, tolerability and effectiveness of Relizorb, a new digestive enzyme cartridge for people using enteral tube feedings.

 No Mutation Requirement